Can a goodwill letter get late payments removed from your credit report?

 - Goodwill letters are most effective when the late payment was an isolated incident caused by unforeseen circumstances, such as a financial hardship or medical emergency.

-- Lenders do not have to respond to a goodwill letter, and many large lenders and credit card issuers have policies against it.
+- Lenders do not have to respond to a goodwill letter, and many large lenders and credit card issuers have policies against doing so.

 What is a goodwill letter?